srisubaramb/chef-hugs/README.md

 > Chef Hugs isn’t just an app — it’s about making cooking **more playful, less wasteful, and always inspiring**.

 ---

-Do you want me to **also bake in a little “demo screenshot / gif section”** in this README so it looks eye-catching on GitHub?